cult-of-coders/meteor-tuts/source/chapters/3/intro.md

 So why are we sharing them for free?
 When we could easily create a book and make some good bucks?
 Because money is not our objective.
 A thriving community is more valuable to us.

-The main reason is that we love and support the community, the next is by engaging the community in this, we are able to gain more insights and improve on our knowledge.
+The main reason is that we love and support the community, the next is by engaging the community in this, we are able to gain more insights and to improve our knowledge.

 That being said, we hope you enjoy this chapter and that it will open your mind.